-Note For more information about Mobile IP, refer to the Cisco IOS Release 12.3 documentation modules Cisco IOS IP Configuration Guide and Cisco IOS IP Command Reference.
+Note For more information about Mobile IP, refer to the Cisco IOS Release 12.4 documentation modules Cisco IOS IP Mobility Configuration Guide, Release 12.4 and Cisco IOS IP Mobility Command Reference, Release 12.4.
 RFC 2002 describes the specification in detail.
 TIA/EIA/IS-835-B also defines how Mobile IP is realized in the Home Agent.

 Cisco Proxy Mobile IP Service

-While PPP, which is widely used to connect to an Internet Service Provider (ISP), is ubiquitous in IP devices, certain service providers lack commercially available Mobile IP client software.
+For certain service providers there is a lack of commercially available Mobile IP client software, while PPP, which is widely used to connect to an Internet Service Provider (ISP), is ubiquitous in IP devices.
 As an alternative to Mobile IP, you can use Cisco's Proxy Mobile IP feature.
 This capability of the Cisco PDSN, which is integrated with PPP, enables the PDSN (functioning as a Foreign Agent) and a Mobile IP client, to provide mobility to authenticated PPP users.

 The communication process occurs in the following order: